Why health & economic justice go hand-in-hand

 People are feeling the impact.

-- About half of US adults say they have difficulty affording health care costs.
-For Black and Hispanic adults, it is dramatically higher — at least six in ten Black adults (60 percent) and Hispanic adults (65 percent) report difficulty affording health care costs compared to about four in ten White adults (39 percent).
+- About half of adults in the U.S. say they have difficulty affording health care costs.
+For Black and Hispanic adults, it is dramatically higher — at least six in 10 Black adults (60 percent) and Hispanic adults (65 percent) report difficulty affording health care costs compared to about four in ten White adults (39 percent).

 - People with insurance also struggle with cost: about one-third of insured adults worry about affording their monthly health insurance premium, and 44 percent worry about affording their deductible before health insurance kicks in.

-- High costs keep many from getting the care they need: about 4 in 10 adults either delay or do not seek the care they need.
+- High costs keep many from getting the care they need: about four in 10 adults either delay or do not seek the care they need.